raghavshulka/x-automation/README.md

 **⚠️ EDUCATIONAL PURPOSE ONLY ⚠️**

-This Chrome extension is created for educational purposes to demonstrate automated web interactions using Chrome extension APIs and content scripts.
+This Chrome extension is created to demonstrate automated web interactions using Chrome extension APIs and content scripts.
 Please use responsibly and in compliance with Twitter's Terms of Service.

 ## Features